 Note the cause-and-effect relationship here at the start of this second chapter: How does one remain strong in the grace that is in Christ Jesus (2:1)?
 How does a betrayed believer stand strong in persecution?

-Incorrect Evangelical emphases, the likes of the prosperity gospel; self-help sermons only; a hyper-charismatic emphasis on miracles; all wherein believers are led toward a self-centered way of thinking, leads to greater abandonment of the faith versus the mindset of suffering hardship.
-Herein Paul is training Timothy to think right in times of, and about times of, trials.
-(By the way, Paul consistently talks more about slaying self [cf. Romans 6:2-6; Galatians 2:20] than gratifying self ).
+Incorrect Evangelical emphases, including the prosperity gospel, self-help sermons only, and a hyper-charismatic focus on miracles that lead believers toward a self-centered way of thinking, lead to greater abandonment of the faith rather than the mindset of suffering hardship.
+Herein Paul is training Timothy to think right in and about times of trials.
+(By the way, Paul consistently talks more about slaying self [cf. Romans 6:2–6; Galatians 2:20] than gratifying self.)

 Paul now segues into revealing his motives for ministry as is evidenced in and by the following passage.
 What is it that motivates Paul to persevere when suffering hardship?
 He does so for the sake of the chosen and their salvation:

 “For this reason I endure all things for the sake of those who are chosen, so that they also may obtain the salvation which is in Christ Jesus and with it eternal glory.
 It is a trustworthy statement: For if we died with Him, we will also live with Him; If we endure, we will also reign with Him; If we deny Him, He also will deny us; If we are faithless, He remains faithful, for He cannot deny Himself ” (2:10–13).

 As ambassadors for Christ (2 Corinthians 5:20), you and I have a deep-seated reason for persevering when suffering for doing what is right, even when the environment is so hostile as to suggest we should somehow bow out.
 It is the salvation and maturation of the saints—making disciples—that Paul states compels him to live with an eternally based internal strength.